jleonard2099/LHG_CollegeBB/README.md

 # LH Games Courtside College Basketball #

 ### Game Description ###
+Courtside College Basketball is a fast-paced simulator, allowing you to recreate original seasons or conjure up the tournament match of your dreams!
+Several styles of offense and defense give you the choice to strategize each moment.
+Save and compile stats, input your own teams or draft or trade players.
+Play against a friend, against the computer, or watch simulations at your own pace.
+Teams and players are rated in several categories using real-world stats, so the outcomes are not only possible - they feel real.

 **· Each player contributes as they did in real life! · Stats Compiler · You determine starting lineup, substitutions, shot selection, passing, offensive and defensive styles of play and more! ·**

 ### About Project ###